HomePropertiesRentalsGuidesRegionsServicesForumsVersion FrançaiseNewsletter

 6.6.
 Extension of Planning Consent

-You must start work on site within two years of the planning consent, and proceed in a reasonably regular manner, or risk having the consent rescinded.
+If you are granted planning consent you are obliged to start work on site within two years of the decision.
+You are also then obliged to proceed in a reasonably regular manner, or risk having the consent rescinded.

-If you are not able to start within two years planning consent can be extended for a further year, provided application is made at least two months before the expiry of the existing consent.
+However, if you are not able to start within two years planning consent can be extended for a further year, provided the application is made at least two months before the expiry of the existing consent.

-If you need another year before you can make a start, then you should write a letter to the mairie, sent by recorded delivery (two copies), and if there is no response within two months, then permission is considered to have been tacitly agreed for a further year.
+If you need an additional year before you can make a start then you should write a letter to the mairie, sent by recorded delivery (two copies).
+If there is no response within two months then permission is considered to have been tacitly agreed for a further year.

 Any recommencement of works must have been ‘significant’ for it to be considered valid.